 LankaCorps is a unique opportunity for young leaders of Sri Lankan heritage to professionally engage in social, cultural, and economic development activities in Sri Lanka.
 The program aims to foster the involvement and understanding of young members of the expatriate Sri Lankan community who have limited in-depth experience with the country of their heritage.
 Each year, The Asia Foundation selects an outstanding group of LankaCorps Fellows to live and work for six months in Sri Lanka, granting them the unique chance to "explore their roots while giving back."
 Learn more about past LankaCorps Fellows.

 Application period for the 2016 LankaCorps Fellowship year is now closed as of February 1, 2016.
 Please check back later for updates on our next program.

-The Asia Foundation is pleased to announce LankaCorps, an exciting new opportunity for North Americans of Sri Lankan background to "explore their roots while giving back" to the country of their heritage.
-Young leaders will once again be selected to live and work for six months in Sri Lanka as Asia Foundation LankaCorps Fellows for 2013.
+LankaCorps is an exciting opportunity for North Americans of Sri Lankan background to "explore their roots while giving back" to the country of their heritage.
+The Asia Foundation is pleased to announce that a new group of young leaders will once again be selected to live and work for six months in Sri Lanka from July 1 to December 31, 2016.